dougeby/IntuneDocs/intune/certficates-importedpfx-configure.md

 ---
 # Configure and use Imported PKCS certificates with Intune

-With Email profiles in Intune there is the option to enable S/MIME where you can define an S/MINE Signing Cert and S/MINE Encryption Cert.
+With Email profiles in Intune, there is the option to enable S/MIME where you can define an S/MINE Signing Cert and S/MINE Encryption Cert.
 For more information regarding using S/MINE with Intune, [Use S/MIME to encrypt email](certificates-s-mime-encryption-sign.md).

 The challenge is with handling the S/MINE Encryption certificates, since revoking or deleting such certificate would result on loosing the email contents it encrypted.